As a school we endeavour to support children's emotional well being and use an approach based on ‘Thrive’ practice.

 Children who need additional support will meet regularly with a Thrive practitioner in small groups or one-to-one, to focus on their learning needs.

-With the support of Thrive, we will work with parents to help children and young people to:
+We work with parents/carers to help children and young people to:

 School is a very special time in all children’s lives.